-Memory-Friendly Neighbourhoods is a knowledge exchange programme with the University of Stirling exploring how local communities can support people with dementia.
+Memory-Friendly Neighbourhoods was a knowledge exchange programme with the University of Stirling exploring how local communities can support people with dementia.

 The number of people affected by dementia in the UK is projected to rise steadily to over 1.7m by 2051.
 While the concept of ‘dementia-friendly communities’ is steadily gaining traction in policy, many people with dementia still report feeling isolated from places, services and activities in their local neighbourhood.

-Memory-Friendly Neighbourhoods brings design and place researchers from OPENspace together with dementia researchers at the University of Stirling.
-The programme is designed to meet the urgent need for insights to guide the development of environments for ageing-in-place and lifelong social inclusion for people affected by dementia.
+Memory-Friendly Neighbourhoods brought design and place researchers from OPENspace together with dementia researchers at the University of Stirling.
+The programme was designed to meet the urgent need for insights to guide the development of environments for ageing-in-place and lifelong social inclusion for people affected by dementia.

 Phase One of Memory-Friendly Neighbourhoods ran from June to December 2014.
 Over the course of two events, we exchanged ideas and best practice with experts from around the world, demonstrated more inclusive ways of sharing experiences with people with dementia, and developed a network of people with related expertise which continues to thrive online.

 One particularly successful aspect of the work was an on-site exercise in the town of Kirkintilloch near Glasgow.
 With the support of the local Council, we walked the town centre with a group of people affected by dementia, exploring how memory impacts on route-finding, and mapping aspects of the environment which either challenged them or made life easier.

 Phase Two of Memory-Friendly Neighbourhoods was granted funding in February 2016.
 Known as MFN ii – the Virtual Neighbourhood, this phase explored how people living with dementia find their way around the internet.